jatioi/mkdocs-seo-textbook/docs/week_2/week2day2.md

 ### Get the Keyword

 - Select a keyword from a provided list or research relevant keywords.
-- Ensure the keyword is relevant to the article’s topic and audience.
+- Ensure the keyword is relevant to the article's topic and audience.

 ### Research Using AI and Google
 - Use AI tools like ChatGPT, DeepSeek, Gemini, or Copilot to get ideas about the keyword.